rajuchigicherla/Real-Time-Sales-Data-Analysis/README.md

 ## About the Project
 -------------
-Dress circle is an apparel store which do both offline and online sales through different channels like Amazon,Flipkart,Myntra etc..The `data was collected on a real time basis` from the store database.
+Dress circle is an apparel store which do both offline and online sales through different channels like Amazon,Flipkart,Myntra etc..The data was collected on a real time basis` from the store database.The store is not as big to adapt data analysis and they don't have enough resources.Recently, I approached them to understand their problems or pain points.
 They wanted to create an annual sales report for the year 2022.
 So that, they can understand their customers and grow their sales in 2023.

 ### Built With
 The report was made using `Excel`